 Our desire is that everyone served by an MBF partner has the opportunity to learn about Jesus and discover how to develop a lifelong relationship with God.
 This good news is modeled and shared in culturally sensitive ways — never through coercion.
 We also desire that we model the good news as our partners pray for us and as we pray for them and seek opportunities for partners to encourage us in our hospitals, universities, churches, families, and marriages here in the US.

-MBF strives for medical excellence by promoting health through the physical presence of medical mission co-workers, education, disease prevention, and curative care, for those in impoverished communities suffering from acute and chronic illness.
+MBF strives for medical excellence by promoting medical missions care through the physical presence of partner co-workers, education, disease prevention, and curative care, for those in impoverished communities suffering from acute and chronic illness.
 MBF seeks to bring up-to-date, evidence-based health care practices and technology as we support the appropriate, affordable, sustainable and quality services of our partners.

 The Church is God’s chosen instrument to bring hope to the poor and oppressed.
-MBF works to partner with the local church in developing nations and the domestic US church to build sustainable healthcare ministries.
+MBF works to partner with the local church in developing nations and the domestic US church to build sustainable medical care ministries.
 We believe the local church is uniquely qualified to assess the real needs of the community and to reach their neighbors in need of care.
-We desire to see all MBF relationships directed toward enhancing and building the ministry of the indigenous church.
-The local church is the source of long-term stability and MBF’s partnership role changes as the local church evolves.
+We desire to see all MBF relationships directed toward enhancing and building the ministry of the local church.
+This is the source of long-term stability and MBF’s partnership role changes as the local church and medical missions models evolve.

 MBF will pursue projects that empower our partners to meet their health care needs and improve wellness in their community, with emphasis on: